-Since I started budget backpacking in 2010 I’ve stayed in my fair share of backpacker hostels, experiencing some awesome ones but also some down right nasty ones.
+Since I started budget backpacking in 2010 I’ve stayed in my fair share of backpacker hostels, experiencing some awesome ones but also some downright nasty ones.
 But, it’s like with everything, you get the good and the bad.

-Something I’ve learnt over the years is two people can have a completely different experience within the same hostel.
+Something I’ve learned over the years is two people can have a completely different experience within the same hostel.
 It all comes down to the type of personality you have and the type of hostel you’ve chosen.
 At the end of the day what might be a good hostel for me, might be the wrong one for you.
 Choosing the right type of hostel can turn your trip from good to great.
 Or, on the flip side, choose the wrong type of hostel and well, it can turn your trip into a nightmare!

 The best way to avoid a backpacker hostel turning your trip into a nightmare is to choose the right type of hostels for you.

-Most of us will look online at booking sites like hostelworld.com or booking.com before booking a hostel, and from the information and reviews they provide you can see what type of hostel it is.
-I should note I don’t look too much into reviews as they are subject the individuals opinion.
-However on the information page, the hostel will normally tell you what type it is as they don’t want to attract the wrong people.
+Most of us will look online at booking sites like hostelworld.com or booking.com before booking a hostel, and from the information and reviews they provide, you can see what type of hostel it is.
+I should note I don’t look too much into reviews as they are subject the individual’s opinion.
+However, on the information page, the hostel will normally tell you what type it is as they don’t want to attract the wrong people.

 And, it’s the same if you just walk into a backpacker hostel, from the first few seconds you will gauge an idea of what type it is; if it’s sociable or not, if it’s a party one or not.

-TIP: Over the years I’ve learnt to only book an initial night’s stay if I’m booking online.
+TIP: Over the years I’ve learned to only book an initial night’s stay if I’m booking online.
 I do this because if it’s the wrong type of hostel for me, I just have to stay that first night and I can find somewhere else more suited the next day rather than be stuck there.
 And also, you can find better and cheaper hostels that don’t advertise online by just walking around the area.

 Different types of backpacker hostels.